CameronMcIntyreLab/StimVisionCIT168/README.md

 It is best to use a large monitor, because small laptop screens may make it difficult to access the entire main UI panel.

-It should take anwywhere from four to ten minutes to perform the driving force calculations for a given set of stimulation parameters.
+It should take anwywhere from three to five minutes to perform the driving force calculations for a given set of stimulation parameters.

 REFERENCES:
 Noecker AM, Frankemolle-Gilbert AM, Howell B, Petersen MV, Beylergil SB, Shaikh AG, McIntyre CC.
 StimVision v2: Examples and Applications in Subthalamic Deep Brain Stimulation for Parkinson's Disease.
 Neuromodulation.
 2021 Feb;24(2):248-258.